JetBrains/teamcity-documentation/topics/cron-expressions-in-teamcity.md

 ## Cron format in TeamCity

-Cron expressions are comprised of six fields and one optional field separated with a white space.
+Cron expressions comprise six fields and one optional field separated with a white space.
 The fields are respectively described as follows:

 <table><tr>